The UK has left the EU

 More information about climate change generally will also be provided on GOV.UK.

-In the UK, the Department for Business, Energy and Industrial Strategy (BEIS) has lead responsibility for improving the sustainability and energy efficiency of energy-using products in households and the commercial sector.
-This is achieved by EU Ecodesign and Energy Labelling measures which are enforced under domestic law (Ecodesign for Energy-related Products Regulation 2010 and Energy Information Regulations 2011.
+In the UK, the Department for Business, Energy and Industrial Strategy (BEIS) has lead responsibility for improving the sustainability and energy efficiency of energy related products in households and the commercial sector.
+This is achieved by EU-wide Ecodesign and Energy Labelling measures which are enforced under domestic law (Ecodesign for Energy-related Products Regulation 2010 and Energy Information Regulations 2011).

-Each EU Member State must appoint a Market Surveillance Authority (MSA) for control and enforcement activities.
-In the UK, for ecodesign, this is the Office for Product Safety and Standards, and for energy labelling, both the Office for Product Safety and Standards and Trading Standards (in GB) and the Department for the Economy (in NI).
+Each EU member state must appoint a Market Surveillance Authority (MSA) for control and enforcement activities.
+For Ecodesign, this is the Office for Product Safety and Standards in the UK.
+For energy labelling, both the Office for Product Safety and Standards and Trading Standards (in GB) and the Department for the Economy (in NI).

-The EU product database is a new online portal that will come into force from 1 January 2019.
-It will have an ‘open’ section for consumers to view product-related information and a ‘closed’ compliance section for Market Surveillance Authorities to view technical product-related information.
+The European product database for energy labelling is a new online portal that came into force on 1 January 2019.
+It has an ‘open’ section for consumers to view product-related information and a ‘closed’ compliance section for Market Surveillance Authorities to view technical product-related information.

 Suppliers are required to input relevant information into the database:

-- from 1 January 2019 for energy-using products placed on the EU market from this date
+- from 1 January 2019 for energy related products placed on the EU market from this date

-- by 30 June 2019 for energy-using products placed on the EU market (including the UK market) between 1 August 2017 and 1 January 2019
+- by 1 July 2019 for energy related products placed on the EU market (including the UK market) between 1 August 2017 and 1 January 2019

 A re-classification of energy labels is scheduled and new labels with A – G energy rating classes (instead of A+++ – G energy rating classes) will be phased in over time as planned.

-After the point of exit, the UK will keep step with equivalent standards wherever possible and appropriate, or even exceed them where it is in the UK’s interest to do so.
+From 1 January 2021, the UK will uphold common high product standards wherever possible and appropriate, or even exceed them where it is in the UK’s interest to do so.

 Enforcement activities will continue as normal, carried out by the Office for Product Safety and Standards, Trading Standards and the Department for the Economy (NI) which will maintain their roles as Market Surveillance Authorities.